zeekay/rocm-rs/README.md

 ## Examples
 - hip
   - vector_add - example containing kernel written in cpp launched with rocm-rs
-  - rust_kernel - example containing kernel writtein in rust using macros
+  - rust_kernel - example containing kernel written in in rust using macros
+  - rust_kernel_async - example containing kernel written in in rust, using stream to manage memory asynchronously
 - rand
   - normal - generating random numbers with normal distribution